-This edition of A Tangled Web was published in 1972 by McClelland and Stewart (Toronto), one of five L.M.
+This edition of Anne of Ingleside was published in 1972 by McClelland and Stewart (Toronto), one of five L.M.
 Montgomery titles released in paperback that year as part of the Canadian Children’s Favourites series, which was quickly renamed Canadian Favourites.

-Cover of A Tangled Web, by L.M.
-Montgomery, published by McClelland and Stewart in 1972 (both printings from 1972) as part of the Canadian Children’s Favourites series (later renamed the Canadian Favourites series).
-Cover artist unidentified; copies in site owner’s personal collection.
+Cover of Anne of Ingleside, by L.M.
+Montgomery, published by McClelland and Stewart in 1972 (1974 printing) as part of the Canadian Favourites series.
+Cover artist unidentified.

 Canadian Children’s Favourites/Canadian Favourites